 In accordance with Chapter 969, Section 54-258 of the General Statutes of Connecticut, the Western Connecticut State University Police Department keeps a record of all registration information transmitted from the Connecticut Department of Public Safety.
-This registration information is accessible to the public during WCSUPD's normal business hours, which are 8:30 a.m. to 4:30 p.m., Monday through Friday.
-There also is a direct link to the Sex Offender Registry through the WCSUPD Web page at:
+This registration information is accessible to the public at WCSU PD.

-www.wcsu.edu/police/
+There also is a direct link to the Sex Offender Registry through the WCSUPD Web page through the WCSU PD website: wcsu.edu/police